z-jxy/ldap3/README.md

 ### Version notices

-The 0.12 branch contains basic NTLM support, removes deprecated functions, and updates the depnedencies and documentation.
+The 0.12 branch contains basic NTLM support, removes deprecated functions, and updates the dependencies and documentation.
 The earliest Rust version which can be used with NTLM is 1.85.0; without NTLM, 1.82.0 will work.
 The only breaking changes are the use of feature flags when building with Rustls and the removal of the deprecated `ldap_str_unescape()` function.